MaxLugo/SVARIV/README.md

 Python version to be use (in this case was tested in python-3.7.6) But it should run in python 3+

-figure1_matlabvspython_validation.xlsx
-The file compare the matlab (original) results and the python results (replicaiton).
-This is only made for the first figure.
-It is also accomplished for the second, but it is not presented.
-The file was made for validation porpueses for the plug-in confidense sets (CS-plug-in) and also it is possible to validate the CS-AR.
+	- validation.xlsx: the file compare the matlab results (original) and the python results (replicaiton).
+The file was made for validation porpuses for the plug-in estimation,the confidense sets CS-plug-in and the CS-AR.
+It can be seen the results in both programs are the same.

 ## Jobs to be done